fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 ### Tech Leader @ Locaweb

+!SLIDE center

+# Why this talk is in English?

+* Maybe I will try an international conference

+* There are foreign people in the conference

 !SLIDE center red

 # **Warning:** this talk does not have all the answers you may are looking for